 For our picks of the best enclosures below, we’re going to focus on the mid-tower form factor, which uses a standard ATX motherboard.
-It’s the most common choice for gamer or workstation builds.
-If you’d like something more compact, like a Micro-ITX or a media center build, most of the manufacturers offer a wide variety of enclosures — you can probably find something similar in appearance, if not in actual features.
+It’s the most common choice for gaming or workstation builds, so if you’re trying to max out your Overwatch settings, it’s the right build.
+If you’d like something more compact, like a Mini-ITX or a media center build, most of the manufacturers offer a wide variety of enclosures — you can probably find something similar in appearance, if not in actual features.

 With a sleek appearance and an impressive variety of built-in features, not to mention a low price, the R5 from Fractal Design is a great choice for just about any system builder.
 It’s not as flashy as some of its contemporaries (the only full-metal piece is the aluminum front access door), but its wide configuration options make it a popular choice.

 The case supports up to seven 140mm fans (two included) and an impressive amount of radiator options for water cooling, plus dampening covers for the fan slots you don’t use.
-Slide-out trays for both internal hard drives and SSD drives and the primary 5.25″ bays, side-mounted SSD slots, dust filters for the front and bottom fans, and a quick-release system for the side panel round out a large selection of features.
+It has slide-out trays for both internal hard drives, side-mounted SSD slots, dust filters for the front and bottom fans, and a quick-release system for the side panel.
 The R5 ranges in price from $85 to $150 based on the color (black, white, or titanium) and the optional case window.

 If you’re ready to upgrade to a bigger, more capable enclosure, CoolerMaster’s MasterCase series is an excellent choice.
 Its modular system allows most of the body panels to be removed for easy access to all components, and dust filters are included for the front, top, and bottom fans — even the 5.25-inch bays include filters.